GMLC-TDC/HELICS/docs/user-guide/value_federates.md

 * **Directed Outputs** - Sending interface where the federate core specifies the recipient of HELICS message
 * **Subscriptions** - Receiving interface where the federate core specifies the sender of HELICS message

 In all cases the configuration of the federate core declares the existence of the interface to use for communicating with other federates.
-The difference between "publication"/"name inputs" and "directed outputs"/"subscriptions" is where that federate core itself knows the specific names of the interfaces on the receiving/sending federate core.
+The difference between "publication"/"named inputs" and "directed outputs"/"subscriptions" is where that federate core itself knows the specific names of the interfaces on the receiving/sending federate core.

 The message type used for a given federation configuration is often an expression of the preference of the user setting up the federation.
 There are a few important differences that may guide which interfaces to use:

 * **Which interfaces does the simulator support?** - Though it is the preference of the HELICS development team that all integrated simulators support all four types, that may not be the case.
 Limitations of the simulator may limit your options as a user of that simulator.
 * **Is portability of the federate and its configuration important?** - Because "publications" and "named inputs" don't require the federate to know who it is sending HELICS messages to and receiving HELICS messages from as part of the federate configuration, it affords a slightly higher degree of portability between different federations.
-The mapping of HELICS messages still needs to be done to configure a federation, its just done separately from the federate configuration file via a broker configuration file.
+The mapping of HELICS messages still needs to be done to configure a federation, its just done separately from the federate configuration file via a broker or core configuration file.
 The difference in location of this mapping may offer some configuration efficiencies in some circumstances.

 Though all four message types are supported, the remainder of this guide will focus on publications and subscriptions as they are conceptually easily understood and can be comprehensively configured through the individual federate configuration files.

 ##Federate Configuration Options via JSON ##
 For any simulator that you didn't write for yourself, the most common way of configuring that simulator for use in a HELICS co-simulation will be through the use of an external JSON configuration file.
+TOML files are also supported but we will concentrate on JSON for this discussion.
 This file is read when a federate is being created and initialized and it will provide all the necessary information to incorporate that federate into the co-simulation.

 As the fundamental role of the co-simulation platform is to manage the synchronization and data exchange between the federates, you may or may not be surprised to learn that there are generic configuration options available to all HELICS federates that deal precisely with these.
 In this section, we'll focus on the options related to data exchange as pertaining to value federates, those options  and in [Timing section](./timing.md) we'll look at the timing parameters.